 Required capital for premiums written risk within A.M.
-Best's capital model is generated by applying premium capital factors to an insurer's premiums written for 20 distinct Schedule P lines of business.
+Best's capital model is generated by applying premium capital factors to an insurer's premiums written for 21 distinct Schedule P lines of business.
 Premium risk capital factors are based on the integration of the risk inherent in a particular line of business, the company's profitability in that line and the company's size.
 The company's profitability is reflected in premium adequacy factors.
 To calculate the company premium capital factors for each line of business, the company premium adequacy factors are applied to the industry baseline premium capital factors, adjusted to reflect the company's size.
 These capital factors then are applied to the company's net premiums written to produce required premium capital charges by line of business.

-The premium adequacy factors are calibrated around 1.00-ranging from 0.80 to 1.20 and are calculated by line, based on the profitability of the company's business relative to other companies that have written that Schedule P line of business.
+The premium adequacy factors are calibrated around 1.00-ranging from 0.80 to 1.20- and are calculated by line, based on the profitability of the company's business relative to other companies that have written that Schedule P line of business.
 The measurement used to judge the profitability of a line of business is a three-year reported accident-year combined ratio, using the company's overall underwriting expense ratio.
-Adjustments may be made to the premium adequacy factors to reflect reserve-adequacy levels within the accident-year results.
+Adjustments may be made to the premium adequacy factors to reflect reserveadequacy levels within the accident-year results.

 To account for any changes in current market pricing, the model uses an underwriting cycle adjustment that reflects the impact current pricing has on underwriting risk.
 The underwriting cycle factor is applied to the premium adequacy factor, and the result can increase or decrease premium capital factors by as much as 10% to reflect the current market conditions.
+This adjustment is necessary because the profitability adjustment uses a three-year history , whereas the premium risk looks forward one year.